Holiday cloth use guide

 Smells or stains

-If items are not coming out clean, consider:
+If items are not coming out clean, you will need to adjust the cleaning factors.
+Try:

 • Increasing the wash time